 - The way you dress, the stuff you own and buy.

 As you can imagine, the available behavior combinations are hundreds.
-You can dress in tailored suits but if you remain quiet and unengaged in times of distress, people will think that you’re coward or a prick.
+You can dress in tailored suits but if you remain quiet and unengaged in times of distress, people will think that you’re a coward or a prick.
 In contrast, you can prefer wearing t-shirts and jeans but if you’re the first to act when there is a major crisis you’ll be perceived as a leader, a hero.

 Wearing suits can give you a couple of extra points in regards to what people might think about you initially.
 However, if this is not backed by appropriate actions, you will eventually lose points in the eyes of others.
-Bottom line, looks will give you initial leverage in certain situations, but if you don’t further endorse it with your IQ it won’t mean much.
+The bottom line, looks will give you initial leverage in certain situations, but if you don’t further endorse it with your IQ it won’t mean much.

 Why talk about this?